cobwebos/docs/articles/azure-stack/user/azure-stack-managed-disk-considerations.md

 # The storage type for the managed disk; PremiumLRS or StandardLRS.
 $accountType = 'StandardLRS'

-# The Azure Stack location where the managed disk is located.
+# The Azure Stack location where the managed disk will be located.
 # The location should be the same as the location of the storage account in which VHD file is stored.
+# Configure the new managed VM point to the old unmanaged VM's configuration (network config, vm name, location).
 $location = 'local'
 $virtualMachineName = 'mgdvm'
 $virtualMachineSize = 'Standard_D1'